daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 **Tier 1:** Choose a low-tier ability that allows the character to learn something significant enough that they can choose a smart course of action (or use that knowledge to persuade or intimidate).
 How the character learns the information varies by the specifics of the focus.
 One character might do experiments to learn answers, another might open a telepathic link with others to trade information secretly and quickly, and still another might simply be trained in interaction tasks.
 Sometimes an additional low-power ability is appropriate, depending on the focus.
 Often, this is an ability that grants skill training in a related area of knowledge.

-**Tier 2:** Choose a low-tier ability that improves the character’s ability to apply influence.
-This might open an additional front on the focus’s basic theme or simply further enhance the basic ability already provided.
-For instance, this tier 2 ability could ease influence-related tasks by a few steps, allow a telepath to read the minds of others who have secrets they’d otherwise not reveal, or grant influence over physical objects (either to improve them or to learn more about them).
+**Tier 2:** Choose a low-tier ability that improves the character's ability to apply influence.
+This might open an additional front on the focus's basic theme or simply further enhance the basic ability already provided.
+For instance, this tier 2 ability could ease influence-related tasks by a few steps, allow a telepath to read the minds of others who have secrets they'd otherwise not reveal, or grant influence over physical objects (either to improve them or to learn more about them).
 And so on.

 **Tier 3:** Choose two mid-tier abilities.
 Give both of them as options for the focus; a PC will choose one or the other.
-One option should provide an offensive or defensive capability related to the focus’s specific kind of influence, if possible.
+One option should provide an offensive or defensive capability related to the focus's specific kind of influence, if possible.
 For instance, an inventor might create a serum that gives them increased abilities (which could be used for offense or defense), a telepath might have some method of blasting foes with mental energy, and someone with only the basic skills of debate and influence through fame might have to rely on weapon training or their entourage.

 The other mid-tier option should provide an additional ability to influence in the theme of the focus, or further improve the basic influence ability previously granted.
-This option isn’t directly offensive or defensive, but provides either an all-new ability related to the basic ability, or increases the strength, range, or some other extension of the previously unlocked basic ability.
+This option isn't directly offensive or defensive, but provides either an all-new ability related to the basic ability, or increases the strength, range, or some other extension of the previously unlocked basic ability.
 For instance, a telepath might have a psychic suggestion ability.

-**Tier 4:** Choose a mid-tier ability that is either an offensive or a defensive use of the influence ability, whichever one wasn’t chosen as an option in the previous tier.
+**Tier 4:** Choose a mid-tier ability that is either an offensive or a defensive use of the influence ability, whichever one wasn't chosen as an option in the previous tier.
 Alternatively, this ability could grant an additional capability related to the kind of influence the focus provides.

 **Tier 5:** Choose a high-tier penultimate use of the specific influence ability granted at lower tiers.